JupitersMight/DI2/README.md

 Discretizer.**distribution_discretizer(pandas.Series, integer, optional:string, optional:float, optional:boolean, optional:string, optional:array)** - Discretizes data according to the best fitting distribution.

 The **distribution_discretizer(pandas.Series, integer, string, float, boolean, string, array)** receives the data (**pandas.Series**), an **integer** representing the number of categories for discretization, an **string** with the name of the main statistical hypothesis test to apply (options available: **"chi2"**, **"ks"**), a **float** between 0 and 0.49 which indicates the width range to consider a value as being a border value, a **boolean** indicating if outliers should be removed, a **string**  indicating the normalization method to be used (options available: **"min_max"**,**"mean"**, **z_score**), an **array** of continuous distributions, from https://docs.scipy.org/doc/scipy/reference/stats.html, to be considered by the discretizer.

+As an illustrative example we use the dataset available at the UCI machine learning repository https://archive.ics.uci.edu/ml/datasets/Breast+Tissue.

+---> DI2 was developed by L. Alexandre, R.S.
+Costa and R. Henriques <---